Make-School-Courses/DS-2.1-Machine-Learning/ReadMe.md

 By the end of the course the students will be able to

 1. Identify a prediction problem and choose the appropriate regression model
 1. Identify a classification problem and choose the appropriate classifier
 1. Evaluate either a regression model or a classifier
-1. Cluster un-label dataset to groups
+1. Cluster un-labeled datasets to groups
-1. Compare different models and choose the best model while tune the model hyper-parameters
+1. Compare models and choose the best model for the task, while continuing to tune the model's hyper-parameters